 1 cup of food = a loose fist or a baseball

 1/2 cup of food = a tight fist or a tennis ball

-1 tablespoon of food = length of thumb
+1 tablespoon of food = length of the thumb

-1 teaspoon of food = tip of thumb or about the size of a dice
+1 teaspoon of food = tip of the thumb or about the size of a dice

-Another of the important healthy eating tips is choosing lower-calorie menu options.
+Another important healthy eating tip is choosing lower-calorie menu options.
 Look for items that are steamed, broiled, grilled, or baked rather than deep-fried.